nathanmwhite/text-summarization-number-probing/README.md

 This repository contains the following folders:
 1. pegasus : code to run number probing for each task, with Pegasus defined as the default.
+2. s2s_ft : code for UniLMv2 derived from microsoft/unilm/s2s-ft/s2s_ft and edited for compatibility.
-2. units_processing : processing code and text files containing the units for the Units and Context_Units probing tasks.
+3. units_processing : processing code and text files containing the units for the Units and Context_Units probing tasks.